How To Keep Coffee Hot, not warm, without burning it

 Keep a bunch of them in your car and in your bag, and you and your brew are always good to go.

-Those who let their coffee go cold would also be glad to know that preheating the cup or mug preps it to maintain the ideal temperature of the brew for a longer time.
+Those who let their coffee go cold will be glad to know that preheating the cup or mug (2) preps it to maintain the ideal temperature of the brew for a longer time.

 The best thing about this little hack – it doesn’t affect the taste of your brew at all.

-#5 - Invest in a Thermal Mug (One that Actually Works)
+5. Invest in a Thermos (One that Actually Works)

 What’s worse than sitting in traffic?
 Sitting in traffic with a cold, bitter coffee!

 The solution is simple: get one of those electronic cup warmers that you can plug into your car.
-Most will comfortably accommodate the size of your tumbler or the standard takeout cup.
+Most will comfortably accommodate the size of your travel mug or the standard takeout cup.